 The first death was that of an animal God killed to make coats of skin to cover Adam and Eve’s nakedness.
 This sacrifice could cover their nakedness, but it couldn’t take away their sin.
 It was only a foreshadowing of another sacrifice that was to come.

-The history of the Old Testament, the first half of the Bible, pointed toward a coming sacrifice to pay the penalty for mankind’s sin.
+The history of the Old Testament, the first 39 books of the Bible, pointed toward a coming sacrifice to pay the penalty for mankind’s sin.
 The Creator of the universe, Jesus Christ, the God-man, was born of a young virgin and humbly laid to sleep in a manger.
 The Sacrifice had arrived.

 Another judgment on sinful mankind is coming, this time not by water but by fire.
 But God has provided a way of salvation from this judgment by the sacrifice of Jesus.
-Trust in Jesus and in what He has done for you.
+Trust in Jesus and in what he has done for you.

 God is preparing a new heavens and a new earth that will be free from the effects of sin.
-There will be no more death or suffering in His new creation.
-Those who have trusted in Christ and in what He did for them will be free from God’s judgment and will enjoy paradise for all of eternity.
+There will be no more death or suffering in his new creation.
+Those who have trusted in Christ and in what he did for them will be free from God’s judgment and will enjoy paradise for all of eternity.